 *N.B.: See generally, Ellis Washington, Letter of Dr. Mortimer J. Adler Exposing the Big Lies of Darwinian Evolution and List of other Prominent Jewish Scholars who Rejected Darwinism on Scientific and Religious Grounds (Aug.
 4, 2025).

-Epilogue—Zora Neale Hurston was a Writer of Singular Genius Who existed a Century before (or after) her Time
+Epilogue—Zora Neale Hurston was an Intellectual, Writer, Poet and Scientist of Singular Genius Who existed a Century before (or after) her Time

 Over the past 8 or 9 years I’ve used as a head quote to many of my psychological essays words that seems to encapsulate all of the Big Lies, political duplicity and historical revisionism society has been bombarded with on a daily basis since the Socialist Revolution of the 1960s, but particularly since the creation of the D.C.
 Act of 1871 that started the Globalist infiltration by the Rothschild Khazarian Mafia (e.g., the Central Bankers) to takeover America by hijacking their monetary supply and order America’s monetary policy for as the old saying goes regarding ‘The Golden Rule’ = “He that has the gold makes the rules.”